hallard/Scan-I2C-WiFi/README.md

 Documentation
 -------------
-just change in the Scan-I2C-WiFi.ino the defiition according to the board you're using and the wiring.
+just change in the Scan-I2C-WiFi.ino the definition according to the board you're using and the wiring.

 ```arduino
 / ===========================================